 Parts Collection Surveys

-Nationwide, the Service receives about 90,000 duck wings, 20,000 goose tails and wing tips, 10,000 dove wings, and 8,000 woodcock wings annually.
-Envelopes begin arriving at the collection sites in each flyway in September, soon after the hunting season starts in Alaska and the early Canada Goose season starts in the lower 48 states.
-When the parts arrive, they are sorted by species and stored in a freezer until late February.
-Within each flyway, state and federal biologists examine these parts in greater detail at events called wingbees.
-Data from wingbees provide estimates of the species, sex, and age composition of the harvest, in addition to supplying information on how harvest changes over space and time.
-These data from the Wing Surveys are important pieces of information used in waterfowl population models and help waterfowl managers set and evaluate hunting seasons.
+Nationwide, the Service receives about 90,000 duck wings, 20,000 goose tails and wing tips, 10,000 dove wings, and 8,000 woodcock wings every year.
+Envelopes begin arriving at each flyway’s collection site in September, right after the beginning of the early seasons for teal and geese.
+Arriving parts are sorted by species and stored in a freezer.
+In late February, state and federal biologists examine the contributed parts at events called wingbees.
+Data from wingbees help us estimate of the number of birds of different species, sex, and age in the year’s harvest.
+They also inform us about how harvest is changing over time and among different locations.
+Data from the Wing Surveys are important for modeling populations and helping wildlife managers set and evaluate hunting seasons.

-Different species of ducks often have distinct color patterns on their wing feathers that biologists can use to identify the species of each wing.
-For example, Mallards have an easily recognizable iridescent purple speculum bordered by two white bars.
-In contrast, male Northern Pintails have a partly iridescent green speculum and females have a dull bronze speculum.
-Most wings can easily be identified to species by learning wing feather coloration.
-Similarly, the species of a goose can be determined from the size and the color of its tail feathers.
+Different species of ducks have unique color patterns on their wing feathers.
+Biologists use these patterns to identify the species of each wing.
+For example, Mallards have a recognizable iridescent purple speculum (the feathers covering the middle of the wing) and two white bars.
+Male Northern Pintails have a partly iridescent green speculum and female pintails have a dull bronze speculum.
+Geese species can be determined from the size and color of the tail feathers.

-Sometimes there are obvious differences between sexes or ages.
-For example, Pintail males and females have different color speculums making sex determination very apparent.
-On other species, the differences are more subtle, and biologist must look for differences in coloration on one or two feathers.
-Similarly, age determination of each wing or goose tail is done by looking for slight differences in feather shape, color, pattern, wear, or replacement.
-Aging each part allows the Service to calculate an age ratio (the number of young-of-the-year birds harvested per adult) for each species.
+- Sex and Age Determination In addition to species, our biologists determine sex and age (adult or young-of-the-year) from the wings.
+Sometimes, there are obvious differences between sexes or ages.
+For example, Pintail males and females have different color speculums.
+For other species, the differences are more subtle, and biologists must look at the colors of one or two feathers.
+Age can be determined through differences in feather shape, color, pattern, wear, or replacement.
+Age determination allows the Service to calculate an age ratio (the number of young-of-the-year birds harvested per adult) for each species.

-Age ratios in the harvested sample are very important because they provide a way to estimate species productivity during the previous breeding season.
-For example, when waterfowl production is high, hunters tend to shoot more young birds than adults.
-Conversely, when production is low, age ratios in the harvest also tend to be lower.
-Age ratios from the wingbees have been used to measure continental waterfowl production for over 40 years.
-However in recent years, age ratios have taken on a new importance because they are used in conjunction with other data as critical inputs to Adaptive Harvest Management models which are used to set and evaluate hunting seasons.
+Age ratios are important because we use them to estimate reproduction during the previous breeding season.
+For example, in a year when waterfowl production is high, there will be more young birds than adults in hunters’ bags.
+In a year when production is low, hunters shoot more adult birds.
+Biologists at the wingbees have estimated continental waterfowl production for over 40 years.
+Today, we input age ratios into Adaptive Harvest Management models to set and evaluate hunting seasons.

-Data generated from the annual Wing Survey are very important for managing our waterfowl resource and helping to secure the future of waterfowl and waterfowl hunting for generations to come.
+Wing Survey data are very important for managing our waterfowl resources.
+Your responses help to protect future waterfowl populations and hunting for generations to come.